Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 #### Monitoring and Reporting ("Cards" in M365 Security Home)

-Dashboard of "Microsoft 365 Security Center" allows to add "cards" for summarized reports of various sections of security areas in M365 Defender (including "[identity monitoring and reporting](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/monitor-and-report-identities?view=o365-worldwide)").
+Dashboard of "Microsoft 365 Security Center" allows to add "cards" for summarized reports of various sections of security areas in "M365 Defender" (including "[identity monitoring and reporting](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/monitor-and-report-identities?view=o365-worldwide)").

 #### Investigation of Incidents